travis-ci/docs-travis-ci-com/user/enterprise/xenial.md

 **Worker Requirements**:

-We recommend using AWS's `c4.2xlarge` as the instance type with at least 40gb of disk space, running Ubuntu 16.04 or later.
+We recommend using a machine with 8 vCPUs and 15 GiB of memory and at least 40 GiB of disk space.
+If you're using AWS that will be their c4.2xlarge instance type.
+Also, you'll want to run Ubuntu 16.04 or later.
 Port 22 must be open for SSH during installation and operation.

 In addition, _Trusty and Xenial build containers must be on different instances_.
 To run both Trusty and Xenial builds, at least two worker instances are required.